 Recognizing Types of Bleeding in Pets

 Understanding the type and severity of bleeding helps determine the urgency of the situation.
-Bleeding in pets can be categorized as:
+Bleeding in pets can be categorized as: 1.
+External Bleeding:- Visible blood from wounds, cuts, or abrasions.

 - Commonly caused by accidents, bites, or sharp objects.